 A Kellogg administrative team member must have been employed by Kellogg for at least six months and be in good standing in order to be eligible for an award.
 “Good standing” means the administrator is not on corrective action and has an acceptable annual performance rating on his/her most recent review.

-The Rewards & Recognition committee members and HR exempt staff are not eligible.
+The Rewards & Recognition selection committee members are not eligible.

 How do I know whether or not an administrator is in good standing?